'Well-loved' Abergavenny man named as air crash victim

 TRIBUTES have been paid to an Abergavenny man who was one of two people to die in a light aircraft crash in Monmouthshire.

-Martin Bishop, 61, and 68-year-old Martin Weaver, of Cardiff, were found dead at the scene of the crash in the Tregare area of Raglan on Sunday June 10.
+Martin Bishop, 61, and 68-year-old Roderick Weaver, of Cardiff, were found dead at the scene of the crash in the Tregare area of Raglan on Sunday June 10.

 A tribute provided by Mr Bishop's family reads: "Martin was a loving son, brother, husband and uncle who was well-loved by this family and friends.